Classified advertising: Statistics

+In 2022, the digital classifieds market generated around $21 billion in worldwide revenue, according to a report by Statista.

-Newspaper's revenue from classifieds advertisements is decreasing continually as internet classifieds grow.
+Newspapers' revenue from classifieds advertisements is decreasing continually as Internet classifieds grow.
 Classified advertising at some of the larger newspaper chains dropped by 14% to 20% in 2007, while traffic to classified sites grew by 23%.

 As the online classified advertising sector develops, there is an increasing emphasis toward specialization.
 Vertical markets for classifieds are developing quickly along with the general marketplace for classifieds websites.
 Like search engines, classified websites are often specialized, with sites providing advertising platforms for niche markets of buyers or sellers.